Quantum-inspired Bayesian probability algorithm for nuclear mass predictions: Theoretical framework

 \subsection{Quantum-inspired determination of probability density functions}

-The core of the QIBP algorithm is applying concepts from quantum dynamics, including wave functions and the Schr\"{o}dinger equation, to determine the three probability density functions described in Sec. \ref{sec:2A}.
+The core of the QIBP algorithm is applying concepts from quantum dynamics, including wave functions and the Schr\"{o}dinger equation, to determine the three PDFs described in Sec. \ref{sec:2A}.
 The residuals are first mapped to wave functions in Hilbert space, from which the corresponding potentials are obtained by solving the Schr\"{o}dinger equation.
 Assuming that the residuals follow a Boltzmann distribution, the PDFs can be derived from the potentials.
-Specifically, for a dataset containing $n$ residual data points, under the assumption that they follow a Gaussian distribution, the wave function $\Psi(\delta)$ of the target nucleus $(Z_t,N_t)$ is defined as
+Specifically, for a dataset containing $n$ residuals, the wave function $\Psi(\delta)$ for the target nucleus $(Z_t, N_t)$ is defined using Gaussian kernels as

-where $\delta_i=\delta^{\rm exp}_i-\delta^{\rm th}_i$ represents the raw residual of each nucleus in the dataset.
+where $\delta_i=\delta^{\rm exp}_i-\delta^{\rm th}_i$ represents the raw residual of each nucleus in the dataset. $\lambda$ is the bandwidth parameter, whose value is set to the standard deviation of $\delta_i$, and it characterizes the spread of the data distribution.
 To effectively predict nuclear masses, a weight coefficient $w_{i,t}$ is introduced to capture local features,